-You know the saying, when life give you lemons…clean with them!
+You know the saying when life gives you lemons…clean with them!
 If you’re worried about the smell from the vinegar, try switching to lemon for a better smelling solution.
-The lemon will work just as well and even smells great so it’s a win win for all.
+The lemon will work just as well and even smells great so it’s a win-win for all.
 Lemon is a great way to remove stains, polish furniture, brighten facets, and can even be used as an air freshener.

 Recipe to remove stains from containers: Run lemon juice on containers and let sit for 15 minutes before rinsing.
 Your Tupperware will look brand new and squeaky clean.